ST05: Trace Directory

 When you continue from this popup, the display formats of the trace records (as created on the fly by

 ST05 from the raw data in the trace files on the application server instance’s file system) are stored in the database.
 Any restrictions you may have defined for the trace records in the Filter Conditions for Trace Records or in the ALV’s filter are respected: Only those trace records that match your selection criteria are stored in the database.

-Traces that you save into the trace directory are given an Expiry Date, which is 120 days in the future.
+Traces that you save into the trace directory are given an Expiry Date, which by default is 120 days in the future.
 After this date they will be deleted automatically from the database.
 This mechanism prevents excessive growth of the underlying database table’s size due to old and most likely outdated, therefore useless, traces.

 Display the Trace Directory